When you think of a refreshing warm-weather drink, do you think of beer, iced tea, lemonade, or ginger ale?

 If you mix two of them together in a half-and-half drink, you’ll create a summer refresher: an Arnold Palmer or a Shandy, depending on the recipe.
 You can purchase them ready-bottled; but like most things, homemade tastes better.

 The drink, also known as a half and half, is named for golf legend Arnold Palmer.
-It was his soft drink of choice, and is popular enough that Country Time and Sweet Leaf, among other companies, bottle it.
+It was his soft drink of choice—he mixed it up at home—and is popular enough that Country Time and Sweet Leaf, among other companies, bottle it.

 Mix your alcohol of choice into an Arnold Palmer and you get a John Daly.
 According to Golf Digest, Mr. Daly is not at all happy about this, claiming copyright infringement.